zzhikai/tp/docs/DeveloperGuide.md

 * 1a.
 User inputs applicant details with invalid formatting.

     * 1a1.
-LinkedOUT shows an error message, indicating formatting issues as well as an example of correct input format.
+LinkedOUT shows an error message.

       Use case resumes at step 1.